kalibcrone/note-mog-releases/README.md

 Best used to group together lots of small todo tasks and bug fixes together.
 Not recommended for large feature changes that require lots of back and forth iteration.

-Optionally, use for your daily tasks by creating "projects" as
+Optionally, use for your daily tasks by creating "projects" as misc life categories.

 --------------------------------------------------------------------
 <img width="731" height="505" alt="image" src="https://github.com/user-attachments/assets/26f3f28d-6ad7-4afb-b0e0-61b770b529ad" />